U.S. Route 70 in Arizona: Route description

-US 70 begins in Globe at an intersection with US 60 and SR 77.
+U.S. Route 70 (US 70) begins in Globe at an intersection with US 60 and State Route 77 (SR 77).
 Both US 70 and SR 77 proceed southeast on Ash Street through the eastern side of Globe.
 Shortly after leaving town, SR 77 splits off and heads south towards Tucson, while US 70 continues southeast, then east, entering the San Carlos Indian Reservation.
 The highway parallels the Arizona Eastern Railway to Cutter, where the railroad curves northeast towards San Carlos.
-Cutter is also where US 70 has an intersection with Bureau of Indian Affairs Route 6 (BIA 6).
+Cutter is also where US 70 has an intersection with the western terminus of Bureau of Indian Affairs Route 170 (BIA 170).
 From this point, US 70 continues east through isolated rolling hills, surrounded by mountains and thick desert brush.
-About 12 mi east of Cutter, US 70 intersects with BIA 170 at an intersection in Peridot.
-This junction also provide access to Coolige Dam Road, the main route to the Coolidge Dam.
+About 12 mi east of Cutter, US 70 intersects with BIA 170 again at an interchange in Peridot.
+The interchange also includes access to BIA 3, which is the main route to the Coolidge Dam.
 Past the interchange, US 70 crosses over the Arizona Eastern Railway and San Carlos River into Graham County.